rgammans/LARPPorterBot/README.md

 3. This will cause a URL to be generated under the 'scopes' section.
 Copy that URL and enter it into a web browser to invite the bot into your server.
 Make sure you've selected the permissions first as in the previous step, otherwise your bot won't be able to do its job!
 4. Go into your server settings and check the role list.
 To use the bot, you need a role called "GM"; give this to anyone you want to be able to use the GM only bot commands and view the private character channels.
 Additionally, check that the bot role is higher on the list than any users you want it to be able to effect; I suggest moving it up until only the GM role is higher.
 5. Don't forget to add the bot to any channel you want it to see commands from.
 The bot assumes the existence of a private GM only channel, determined by wherever you type the setup command; messages intended for GM eyes only are sent here.
 Additionally, any private character channels will be created under a channel category called 'characters', and similarly for locations.
 However, the bot will create these categories if they don't exist, so you don't need to worry about this.
 6. Now you just need some way to run the code whenever you want the bot to be working.
 If you already installed Node earlier, you can use this.
 Open a Node command prompt and enter "cd [folder address]" with the address of your new folder containing the bot code.
-Finally, enter the command 'Node Index' to run the Index file.
+Finally, enter the command 'Node Index' to run the Index file and launch the bot.

 Once the bot is already on your server, you only need to follow **step 6** again to set the bot going.
 Note that if the code is not currently being run somewhere, the bot won't function, and it will forget any setup or any non-saved changes in the game configuration.
 You can just run it on your own computer if you're happy with it only working when you're online, otherwise you'll need to find a server to keep it going.